Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 believe in an ongoing cycle of birth-death-rebirth which represents the

 Spirit.
-This ever-repeating cycle
+This

-our individual roles within it.
+towards definition of our individual roles within it.

 We